The Importance of Shoulder Stretching For Athletes

 • The Wall Crawl – Stand against a wall and place your hand on the wall’s surface.
 Slowly use your fingers so that they are crawling up the wall until you feel a mild to moderate stretch.
 Repeat this exercise ten times until you feel a mild to moderate stretch.

 If you start to feel pain during any of these stretches, stop immediately.
 An improper stretch could lead to more severe issues such as muscular tears.
-Your coach can recommend other stretches that better apply to your position during the game.
-If you’ve recently injured the area, it’s also important to check in with your doctor first.
+Your therapist can recommend other stretches that better apply to your position during the game.
+If you’ve recently injured the area, it is important to check in with your doctor.

-Working out shoulders before game time can make a big difference and help you play successfully for the rest of the Season.
+Working out shoulders before game time can make a big difference.
 Call us today to schedule an appointment with our orthopedic doctors so that we can create a treatment plan to assist with your current shoulder pain.

 Tagged with: , ,